Korzre/korzre/README.md

 I believe in building **practical, usable tools**, not just experiments.

 > “Code is not just code.
 It’s the bridge between an idea and a real-world impact.”

-I’ve worked on:
-- 🧾 **Custom ERP solutions** for small businesses
-- 🎬 **Video platforms** with upload, playback and admin dashboards
-- 🛒 **E-commerce systems** with checkout, payment, inventory and analytics
-- 🧠 **Learning systems** for bootcamps and content platforms

-Want to see more?
-Check the pinned repos!

 ---